TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 #=> {"Sharon"=>"yes", "Arun"=>"yes"}
 ~~~

 Looks like only Sharon and Arun can go.
-Thats not great, we need more people.
-You reluctantly call Brian.
+That's not great, we need more people.
+You reluctantly call Brian, who you know will bring a batch of his awful home-brewed IPA.

 #### The `#reduce` method
 The `#reduce` method (alias: `#inject`) is possibly the most difficult-to-grasp enumerable for new coders.
 The idea is simple enough, though: it reduces a collection (array/hash) down to a single object.
 You should use it when you want to get a single value or output from your collection.